 -

-Duty frequency: Duty frequency is a key factor for figuring out hybrid role benchmarking.
+Duty frequency: Duty frequency is a key factor for figuring out benchmarking for hybrid roles.
 Determine which role someone performs during, say, 70% of the workday.
 Then that role serves as the basis for deciding the job title and pay.

 Great!
 You’ve got salary benchmarking methodologies down.